denis-berthier/Sudoku-classif/README.md

 * the "nb-cands-after-BRT.txt" file contains the numbers of candidates after BRT has been applied;
 * the "density.txt" file contains the densities of the underlying graph of candidates at the start;
 * the "mdel.txt" file contains the mean number of candidates deleted after BRT per clue at the start;
-* for puzzles in T&E(1), the "W-ratings.txt" file contains the corresponding W-ratings;
+* the "SER.txt" file contains the Sudoku Explainer ratings;
-* for puzzles in T&E(1), the "gW-ratings.txt" file contains the corresponding gW-ratings;
+* the "TE-depth.txt" file contains the T&E depths;
-* for puzzles in T&E(1), the "B-ratings.txt" file contains the corresponding B-ratings;
+* for puzzles in T&E(1), the "W-ratings.txt" file contains the W ratings;
-* for puzzles in T&E(1), the "gB-ratings.txt" file contains the corresponding gB-ratings;
+* for puzzles in T&E(1), the "gW-ratings.txt" file contains the gW ratings;
-* for puzzles in T&E(2), the "BxB-classif.txt" file contains the corresponding BxB classifications;
+* for puzzles in T&E(1), the "B-ratings.txt" file contains the B ratings;
-* the "TE-depth.txt" file contains the corresponding T&E-depths;
+* for puzzles in T&E(1), the "gB-ratings.txt" file contains the gB ratings;
-* the "SER.txt" file contains the corresponding Sudoku Explainer ratings.
+* for puzzles in T&E(2), the "BxB-classif.txt" file contains the BxB classifications.
 <br><br><br>